 Just Do It Already

 Two weeks ago, with my second year of law school around the corner, I made the decision to get organized and improve my handwriting.
 I pulled up that beginner bullet journal post and ordered a Leuchtturm B5, some good felt tip pens, and a ruler to help me create some order.
 I choose the B5 instead of the A5 because I like how large it is and I feel like it can take a beating in my backpack.
-After all, I want a basic bullet journal, so I’m not too worried about the journal getting too scuffed up.
+After all, I want is a minimalist bullet journal, so I’m not too worried about the journal getting too scuffed up.
 I typically use Uniball pens for my daily writing, but I wanted a felt tip pen because I hoped that the thick black line would slightly mask the deficiencies in my handwriting.

 When the package arrived, I was ready to start, but I was nervous.
 Lots of people get nervous when they start their first bullet journal, and I am no different.
 Like any good student, I procrastinated.
 Another week passed before I finally sucked it up and put pen to paper.
 I opened up my new journal, grabbed my ruler and pen, and immediately screwed up.

 I almost quit right then and there.
 I knew no one was looking, but it felt like the world just let out one loud collective HA.
 Not knowing how to move forward, I posted online and asked for help.
-There was no single piece of revolutionary advice, but the words of encouragement helped me remember that this was a basic bullet journal and mistakes were allowed.
+There was no single piece of revolutionary advice, but the words of encouragement helped me remember that this was a minimalist bullet journal and mistakes were allowed.
 This bullet journal isn’t going to hang in an art gallery, so I can ease off some of the self-imposed pressure.

 Keep It Simple